Price without flight: valid until 31 Oct 2024

 - Accommodations incl.
 Rental car as travel description

-- Car rental Toyota RAV or Suzuki or similar
+- Car rental Toyota Corolla Cross or Suzuki or similar

 - Car rental insurance (theft and accident insurance)

 - Free kilometers, cool box and 2 spare tires

 - Map material